-The University carries insurance to cover students who are participating in University training and scholarly activities.
-In addition, it is your responsibility to buy professional liability insurance for students-in-training each year starting in your 2nd year of training.
+The University carries insurance to cover students who are participating in university training and scholarly activities.
+In addition, it is your responsibility to buy professional liability insurance for students-in-training each year.
 You must send a copy of your policy to the practicum coordinator no later than June 30th of each training year.
 You cannot participate in practicum/clinical training activities without current liability insurance on file with the practicum coordinator.
 Insurance for students currently costs \$35-\$40 per year and is your responsibility.